BNPL Meaning: What is Buy Now Pay Later?

 Pros

-Instalments can help spread the cost of smaller purchases
+- Instalments can spread the cost of a purchase over time

 Cons

-Missed payments may affect your credit file depending on the provider/product
+- Missed payments may affect your credit profile depending on the provider and product

 Tips for using BNPL responsibly